Call to War (exotic nature campaign)

 Your characters automatically get some "partial memories" of one of the three humanoid civilizations that are active in this world.
 These were essentially memories pulled from members of those races and cobbled together and then infused into your characters by the forces that made your characters into PCs.
 You aren't necessarily *forced* to have or use them, they're mostly a way for your characters to have access to weapon and some magic talents- and perhaps most importantly *languages*.
 And to understand what's happening in this world that necessitates your character acting.
 These don't affect your characters in any personal way, and are little more than textbook knowlege to them.

 This game is set, for the most part, in Wormverse.
 Earth Bet.
 A somewhat altered timeline.
 For the most part, the characters in the story exist and are active in this story.
 But some stuff is changed.
-A couple years before the story events.
+A few years before the story events.
 And if I feel like you're metagaming with in-universe knowledge, I'll *deliberately* change it.

 Not that it matters much in this particular setting.